-Montgomery County Composting Facility
+Montgomery County Yard Trim Composting Facility

 Facility in 1983.
 The program originated with the composting of leaves collected by the Department of Public Works and Transportation's curbside leaf vacuuming program.

 Between 1989 and 1994, the program gradually expanded to include grass.
 Today, material is collected from all single family residences in the County.
 We also receive it from commercial and multi-family